roundware/roundware-server/README.md

 ## Basic Installation

-Roundware includes an *install.sh* to handle installation of the software and it's dependencies.
+Roundware includes an *install.sh* to handle installation of the software and its dependencies.
 The majority of the process is automated.
 Further configuration is required for a production system, application specific details are below.

     user@server:~ $ git clone https://github.com/hburgund/roundware-server.git
     user@server:~ $ cd roundware-server